chungminhtu/AI_FaceSwap_Cloudflare_Backend/backend-cloudflare-workers/SECURITY_PERFORMANCE_HARDENING.md

 **Solutions:**
 1. Ensure URLs use HTTPS protocol
-2. Add domain to `CUSTOM_DOMAIN` env var if using custom R2 domain
+2. Add domain to `R2_DOMAIN` env var if using custom R2 domain
 3. Check URL is not a private IP address
 4. Verify domain is in allowed list (R2 domains are auto-allowed)